KevinApodaca/LaTeX_Resume/README.md

 # LaTeX_Resume :pushpin:
-A Resume made with LaTeX, feel free to edit and use.
+A Resume made with LaTeX, feel free to edit and use as you please.

 ## Compiling to PDF
 I found that the following sequence of steps works for getting the PDF: